All Episodes

 We don't need them.

-They're gonna end up destroying the party.
+They're going to end up destroying the party.

-So Mr. Bell, Jeffrey Bell, the case for polarized politics, argues in this book that social conservatism has a winning track record for the GOP.
+So, Mr. Bell, Jeffrey Bell, the case for polarized politics, argues in this book that social conservatism has a winning track record for the GOP.

 Social issues were non-existent in the period from 1932 to 1964.

-The Republican Party won two presidential elections out of nine during that period, and they had the Congress for all of four years in that entire period, 32 to 64, basically 30 some odd years.
+The Republican Party won two presidential elections out of nine during that period, and they had the Congress for all of four years in that entire period, 32 to 64, basically 30 some-odd years.

-Another poll quote from Taranto's piece.
+Another pull quote from Taranto's piece.

 And he's exactly right.